pbailey/pbailey.github.io/_posts/2018-04-11-introduction.md

 ---
 Hello Vikings, welcome to Valhalla - Our Game Development Platform for the future!
 We are super excited to welcome you to our new blogging site.

-What has been a long journey for the PTR team is soon going to bear fruit, with the anticipated release of the upcoming Match 3 feature in June.
+What has been a long journey for the PTR team is soon going to bear fruit, with the anticipated release of the upcoming Match 3 feature for Fishworld in June.
 We will have more exciting details on that very soon in a post or two dedicated to the topic.

 Valhalla is still a work in progress of course, and will continue to be into the future.
 Our goals are twofold: